Hollywood actors to begin strike, citing "existential threat" to profession

 The union "has dismissed our offer of historic pay and residual increases, substantially higher caps on pension and health contributions, audition protections, shortened series option periods, a groundbreaking AI proposal that protects actors' digital likenesses, and more," the group said in a statement, adding, "SAG-AFTRA has put us on a course that will deepen the financial hardship for thousands who depend on the industry for their livelihoods."

-Disney chief Bob Iger, who recently extended his contract by two years, said a strike would have a "very damaging effect on the whole industry."
+Disney CEO Bob Iger, who recently extended his contract by two years, said a strike would have a "very damaging effect on the whole industry."

 SAG-AFTRA represents more than 160,000 screen actors, broadcast journalists, announcers, hosts and stunt performers.
 The walkout affects only the union's 65,000 actors from television and film productions, who voted overwhelmingly to authorize their leaders to call a strike before talks began on June 7.